fossasia/susi_skill_cms/docs/Skill_Tutorial.md

 In you dream test zone (the etherpad) write:
 ```
-# susi Skill tutorial playground
+# SUSI Skill tutorial playground
 roses are red
-susi is a hack
+SUSI is a hack
 ```
-This defines one simple intent: to answer on "roses are red" the phrase "susi is a hack".
+This defines one simple intent: to answer on "roses are red" the phrase "SUSI is a hack".
 The other lines mean:
 * all lines starting with `#` are comment lines and are ignored.
 * all other text lines define Skills.
 Skills are separated by empty lines.
 Comment and section declaration modifiers also count as empty lines and separate Skills.

 Now you can test the new intent:
-* send the following query to Susi: "roses are red"
+* send the following query to SUSI: "roses are red"
-* Susi will answer with "susi is a hack".
+* SUSI will answer with "SUSI is a hack".
 The Skill file is just a text file where two lines which are not separated by an empty line represent a conversation pattern.
 You can actually add a third line to your file:
 ```
-# susi tutorial playground
+# SUSI tutorial playground
 ::prior
 roses are red
 susi is a hack
 skynet is back
 ```
-With that file, Susi would respond on "roses are red" the answer "susi is a hack" and on the query "susi is a hack" it would respond "skynet is back".
+With that file, SUSI would respond on "roses are red" the answer "SUSI is a hack" and on the query "SUSI is a hack" it would respond "skynet is back".
 Try it!

 ### Tutorial Level 1: Random Answers
 Skills without a deterministic behavior will create less predictable results.